The available entities are described in the diagram below. Use this diagram to you identify how entities are nested.

-cancelled: The session had an issue or the open: The customer is adding items, referral codes or coupons to their shopping cart. closed: The customer has completed the payment step of the order workflow. cancelled: The customer requested a refund or the payment failed.
+cancelled: The session had an issue or the open: The customer is adding items, referral codes or coupons to their shopping cart. closed: The customer has completed the payment step (or any last step) of the order workflow. cancelled: The customer requested a refund or the payment failed.